 I’d soon find out.

 It’s early morning and I’m tiptoeing across the deck doing my best not to wake the crew still snuggled in their sleeping bags.
-A lobster boat on its way to open water glides slowly past our boat to keep the motor noise at a minimum.
+A lobster boat on its way to open water glides slowly past our boat to keep noise at a minimum.
 But as soon it hits the bay, the engine revs and “Jet Airliner” by the Steve Miller Band blasts from the ship.
 So much for quiet.

 Down in the galley, Annie has been up since 4:30 a.m. preparing for the day ahead which includes cajoling a temperamental Lucy, her vintage wood-burning stove.
 Her assistant Mark (“Chives”) Godfrey, is busy prepping ingredients for today’s meals.
 Annie will cook for 26 people in an area the size of a walk-in closet.